(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 by the same foxes who were supposed to be guarding the hen house

-assets of a business; a catchall term to describe plant and
+a catchall term to describe plant and equipment, trucks, planes,

-whatever kind of operating assets a company invests money in to
+ships or whatever kind of operating assets a company invests money

-increase the size of its business and its sales.
-In Wall Street
+in to increase the size of its business and its sales -- other

-Raider, $1 of business assets is assumed to result in $1 per year
+In Wall $treet Raider, $1 of business assets is assumed to generate

-of sales. ("Non-business assets" in Wall Street Raider would
+$1 per year of sales. ("Non-business assets" in Wall $treet Raider

 BUYBACK--A transaction, such as an LBO ("leveraged